-Headache in general, and migraine in particular are a serious and increasingly common problem in both active military personnel and veterans.
+Headache and migraine are increasingly common problems in both active military personnel and Veterans.

 More than one third of soldiers were diagnosed with migraine or possible migraine upon returning from a 1-year tour in Iraq.

 One Veteran’s Story: Reclaiming His Life from migraine*

 For almost four years, Jess, a Navy veteran, spent life in a recliner with lights off and blinds drawn.
 He stopped driving.
 He stopped fishing.
 Jess tried a number of medications.
 They made him groggy with only minor relief.